A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Analysis

 with $\rho_c = 1.4 \times 10^{7} \space \text{ M}_{\odot} \text{kpc}^{-3}$ and $r_c$ = 16.1 kpc.

-Stronger limits can be achieved by cross-correlating the Doppler and intensity analyses, ensuring that the two analyses are absolutely independent.
-In particular, it is most important to ensure that there are no remnant velocity correlations inadvertently built in to the I,O populations of the intensity analysis, owing to the incomplete GBT Galactic coverage (Figure \ref{fig:galacticmap}).
-To ensure that the total I,O contributions (Eq. \ref{eqn:aysequations2}) were coincident in frequency, that is, free of residual Doppler shift, while maximizing the number of spectra selected (here 1581), the Hungarian matching algorithm is used (\cite{Kuhn1955}).
+Stronger limits can be achieved by cross-correlating the Doppler and Intensity analyses, ensuring that the two analyses are absolutely independent.
+In particular, it is most important to ensure that there are no remnant velocity correlations inadvertently built in to the I,O populations of the Intensity analysis, owing to the incomplete GBT galactic coverage (Figure \ref{fig:galacticmap}).
+To ensure that the total I,O contributions (Eq. \ref{eqn:aysequations2}) were coincident in frequency, that is, free of residual Doppler shift, while maximizing the number of spectra selected, the Hungarian matching algorithm is used for annihilation and a manual shift of the signal is used for decay as the decay signal is too wide to necessitate the matching (\cite{Kuhn1955}).
+Figure \ref{fig:example_Intensity} shows the corresponding Intensity asymmetry $A_I(\nu)$ and Intensity correlation $R_I(\nu)$.